expressjs/expressjs.com/_includes/api/en/4x/app-METHOD.md

 PUT, POST, and so on, in lowercase.
 Thus, the actual methods are `app.get()`, `app.post()`, `app.put()`, and so on.
 See below for the complete list.

+The `path` argument can be a string representing a path, a path pattern, a regular expression to match paths, or an array of combinations thereof.

 For more information, see the [routing guide](/guide/routing.html).

 Express supports the following routing methods corresponding to the HTTP methods of the same names: